 Samples are required for all product manufacturers and labels that are not listed as Approved Product Labels.
 Sample(s) shall be furnished for evaluation, free of expense, and if not destroyed will, upon request, be returned at the Vendor’s expense.
 A written request for return shall be made no later than thirty (30) days after the bid award, and Vendor shall provide prepaid, pre-addressed shipping label suitable for return of the sample(s).
 Otherwise, the sample(s) shall become the State’s property to be used or disposed of at the State’s discretion.
 Bidder agrees to furnish samples of exact items offered, finished product and in the exact material, color, construction and quality being offered.
 For adequate evaluation, a total eighteen (18) samples are required, two (2) each of the following sizes: Medium, Large, X-Large, 2X-Large, 3X-Large, 4X-Large, 5X-Large, 6X-Large, and 7X-Large.
 Failure to submit the required samples shall result in rejection of bid without further consideration.

 Samples shall be delivered packaged and labeled with the Vendor’s name and bid number as noted below.
 A sample on which an award is made will be retained until the contract is completed, and then returned, if requested as specified above.
-Samples must be received no later than October 19, 2023 at 2:00 PM ET.
+Samples must be received no later than the bid opening date of October 19, 2023 at 2:00 PM ET.
 Samples received after the stated deadline will not be evaluated.
 Failure to comply with this request will result in rejection of bid without further consideration.

 Deliver Samples To: